TheNinthDJ/9/README.md

 ### Licensing Information

  CreativeCommons Attribution-NonCommercial-ShareAlike 4.0 International.
 But individual sources may have other licenses.
 See paper for details.
 Some upstream data sources request that indexing be disabled.
-As such please **do not re-host any data here, especially in a way that can be indexed by search engines.**
+As such please **do not re-host any data in a way that can be indexed by search engines.**

 ### Citation Information